Wondering what to do with a Formal Living Room?? Here’s 16 great ways to repurpose an unused Formal Living Room into a useful space!

 Family Room or Den

-You can pretty easily turn an open Formal Living Room into a great Family Room or Den.
+You can pretty easily repurpose Formal Living Room space into a great Family Room or Den.

 I think of a Family Room or Den as basically the casual version of a Formal Living Room.
 Instead of having a room that you keep perfect and never use, you create a casual, comfortable living space typically hidden out of view of guests.

 This is the room where you can have magazines, books, and toys scattered around, puzzles out on the coffee table, and yesterday’s coffee mug still on the side table.
 This is the perfect space for gaming consoles too.

 Check out this video to see a short before and after tour of our Formal Living Room turned into a Family Room.